 There have actually been cases of a dance studio opening in the exact same building or shopping plaza as a competing studio.
 Regardless of who was there first, a situation like this presents a problem for both dance studios.
 Avoid potential turf wars, and stick to non-compete locations.
 Surely this town is big enough for both of you!

-- Is the area of your chosen facility located and zoned for a dance studio business?
+- Is the area located and zoned for a dance studio business?

-- If you sell snacks, water, and/or any other consumable products, what are the restrictions for selling those products?
+- If you sell snacks, water, or any other consumable products, what are the restrictions for selling those products?

-- Do you need to be aware of any safety regulations concerning wiring, plumbing, cooling/heating, roofing?
-(Side note: What repairs are included with your lease if you’re renting?)
+- Do you need to be aware of any safety regulations concerning wiring, plumbing, cooling/heating, or roofing?

-- Are there licenses you must acquire and/or maintain to operate your dance studio?
+- Are there licenses you must acquire or maintain to operate your dance studio?